Nallieh/DiceGame/README.md

 # DiceGame
-A dice game versus the computer written in C++ as a console application
+A dice game versus the computer written in C++ as a Console Application